MarcSolde/blogspot-to-ebook-plus/README.md

+# README from the original project, needs to be updated

 # Blog to EPUB eBook

 Are you the kind of person who sees an interesting new blog and want to read from start to finish?